vinay9943/PowerBI-Sales-Dashboard/README.md

 1. What is the total sales revenue and total quantity sold?<br>
 •   Visual: KPI cards showing Total Sales, Total Quantity, Total Transactions, and Average Sales.<br>
 •   DAX: Create measures for Total Sales, Total Quantity, Total Transactions, and Average Sales.<br>
-2. Which city generates the highest sales and transactions?
+2. Which city generates the highest sales and transactions?<br>
-•   Visual: Map chart displaying city-wise sales and transactions.
+•   Visual: Map chart displaying city-wise sales and transactions.<br>
-•   DAX: Create a measure to calculate total sales by city.
+•   DAX: Create a measure to calculate total sales by city.<br>
-3. Which mobile model generates the highest revenue and quantity?
+3. Which mobile model generates the highest revenue and quantity?<br>
-•   Visual: Clustered bar chart showing sales and quantity by mobile model.
+•   Visual: Clustered bar chart showing sales and quantity by mobile model.<br>
-•   DAX: Create measures for model-wise sales and quantity.
+•   DAX: Create measures for model-wise sales and quantity.<br>
-3. What is the monthly sales trend?
+3. What is the monthly sales trend?<br>
-•   Visual: Line chart showing total quantity by month.
+•   Visual: Line chart showing total quantity by month.<br>
-•   DAX: Create a time intelligence measure for monthly sales trend.
+•   DAX: Create a time intelligence measure for monthly sales trend.<br>